shinhajun/Cobalt/README.md

 ### Common Issues

 **"API key not configured"**
-- Create `.env` file in project root
+- Open the AI chat sidebar and click the settings (⚙️) button
+- Enter at least one API key (OpenAI, Google, or Anthropic)
-- Check API key format
+- Check that your API key format is correct
-- Restart application after adding keys
+- Keys are saved automatically

 **"Macro not appearing on home page"**
 - Macros are saved to `%APPDATA%/cobalt/macros/` on Windows